pu2clr/AKC695X/README.md

 ![this library is under construction.....](https://github.com/pu2clr/AKC695X/blob/master/extras/images/under_construction.png)

-__ATTENTION__: this library is under construction.....
-Waiting for the hardware circuit.
-Do no try use it!
+__ATTENTION__: This library is under construction.
+Some functions may not work as expected!

 This is an Arduino Library to control the AKC695X / M695X DSP radio devices.

 This library can be freely distributed using the MIT Free Software model.